jinluchang/Qlattice/README.md

 `TARGET` can be `default`, `sse4`, `bnlknl`, `summit`, ...

-The environment variables for python library can be set with the following command:
+The environment variables needed to use the library can be set with the following command:

 `$ source DEST_DIRECTORY/setenv.sh`

-It is also possible to also build `Grid` and `gpt`:
+It is also possible to also build `Grid` and `gpt`.
+For examples:

 `$ ./scripts/grid-avx2.sh`